Srar-Git/FANT/README.md

 ## Dependency

-All code deveoped and should run with `Python3.9`
+All code developed and should run with `Python3.9`